derekmbrown/derekbrown.io/src/content/notes/print-macos-version-in-terminal.md

 tags: ['note', 'macos', 'cli', 'apple', 'mac']
 ---

-A command to print the MacOS version in the terminal.
+A command to print your current MacOS version in the terminal.

 ```bash
 sw_vers